raymwari/image_fingerprinting/README.md

 Reducing assumptions, unlocking for a wider array of encoding and quantization techniques 16 bit (although rare), better commenting, and fixing the code alignment issues

 ## Important:
+Similarity is based on features and not colour (considering we are discarding the chrominance components) <br>
 Code locked for the `jpeg` image format (and no, changing the file extension doesn't make it a jpeg) <br>